Do you know your real business valuation?

-Emotions play a big part in many small businesses.
+Emotions play a big part for many small business owners.
 And that’s often for good reason: a passion for whatever it is that the business makes or does, a commitment to the industry sector, or a happy way of working.

 But business owners can sometimes allow their emotional investment in the organisation to cloud their financial judgement.

 It’s a useful exercise to weigh up your business as just another investment that needs to make a return on your capital.
 If your capital wasn’t in the business it could be invested elsewhere.

 So how do you work out what rate of return on capital is appropriate for your business?

 Known as the Capital Asset Pricing Model, you start with the premise of a ‘risk-free rate’.

 Generally you take a 10-year government bond rate (currently about 3.5 per cent) as a surrogate for a risk-free rate.

 So, if you’d say your business is more risky than a risk-free rate, you’d need to achieve a rate of return higher than 3.5 per cent.